Community Bike Works is accepting applications for our Program Instructor position, to teach youth life lessons through

 Dave Edinger, Operations Manager.
 Dave came to Community Bike Works early in 2016 to help us build our organizational capacity.
 He previously served as an office manager for a local construction firm, and has many years of experience in youth development and recreation.
 He and his family live in Allentown, and his daughters attend school in the Allentown School District.

-Hannah Miller, Student and Family Engagement Manager.
+Hannah Miller, Grants Manager / Student Engagement Manager.
 Hannah connected with Community Bike Works as a volunteer in 2011 as a Muhlenberg College volunteer.
 She earned her bachelor’s degree from Muhlenberg in 2013 and her Masters’ in Education for Community Engagement from Merrimack College in 2015.
-As the Student and Family Engagement Manager, she is currently responsible for all non-bike related programs and furthering our capacity to meaningfully engage with students.
-Outside of CBW, she is an active member of the Xi Xi Chapter of Theta Nu Xi Multicultural Sorority, Inc. and a skater with Two Rivers Roller Derby.
+Hannah is responsible for grant writing and building relationships with community supporters.
+She also oversees our non-bike related programs and one-on-one mentoring opportunities for students.
+Outside of Community Bike Works, Hannah is an active member of the Xi Xi Chapter of Theta Nu Xi Multicultural Sorority, Inc. and a skater with Two Rivers Roller Derby.

 Fornando Robinson, Program Instructor.
 Fornando came to Community Bike Works in 2014, a few months after his son graduated from the Earn a Bike program.
-He teaches Earn a Bike classes in our bike shop and in the schools.
+He teaches Earn a Bike classes in our East Allentown bike shop.
 Originally from New Orleans, Fornando served as a mentor in a youth basketball program both in Louisiana and upon moving to Allentown.

 * denotes Earn a Bike graduate